NCAR/COAWST-3DPBL/README.md

 **COAWST-3DPBL**

-This is the repository for the Coupled-Ocean-Atmosphere-Wave-Sediment Transport (COAWST) Modeling System modified with the three-dimensional (3D) planetary boundary layer parameterization.
+This is the repository for the Coupled-Ocean-Atmosphere-Wave-Sediment Transport (COAWST) Modeling System modified with the addition of a three-dimensional (3D) planetary boundary layer parameterization.

 **Installation**